tramlinehq/store-quirks/README.md

 ## Google Play Store 🤖

-### Q: Can I swap a build for an active staged rollout?
+### Can I swap a build for an active staged rollout?

 What Play Store does here is that it appears to immediately set the current release to be in a `Not Live` state and the new one is sort-of auto-promoted to whatever release state it was in previously.

-### Q: During a staged rollout, what version is presented to users downloading for the 1st time?
+### During a staged rollout, what version is presented to users downloading for the 1st time?

 New users also participate in the randomization off of the release % bucket.

-### Q: **How does the release of a version update work during a staged rollout?**
+### How does the release of a version update work during a staged rollout?

 For example, will version 2.0.1 be released only to the same 2% of the users that already received version 2.0.0?
 Or it will be delivered to a completely new 2% of my users?